liferay/liferay-docs/develop/tutorials/articles/230-web-experience-management/04-screen-navigation/01-screen-navigation-custom-apps.markdown

     **`render(HttpServletRequest request, HttpServletResponse response)`**:
     renders the entry.

 You can implement your render method any way that you want as long as it provides a way to render HTML.
-Liferay developers typically use JSPs, which we'll demonstrate next.
+Liferay developers typically use JSPs, shown below.

 ## Adding Screens to Your Application's Front-end

-To use JSPs to render your screens, you must invoke the `JSPRenderer` component in your `render` method and create the JSP which renders the HTML.
+To use JSPs to render your screens, you must invoke the `JSPRenderer` component in your `render` method and create the JSP that renders the HTML.

 1. Create a `render` method which uses `JSPRenderer` like this: